The North Greenwood Panthers soon could have a home.

-The estimated cost to build two L-shaped fields, and fence and light them is estimated at $600,000, Kevin Dunbar, parks and recreation director, has said in the past.
+The estimated cost to build two L-shaped fields, and fence and light them is estimated at $600,000, said Kevin Dunbar, parks and recreation director.

 The two-part project would include building one full-size, lighted field capable of being used to play soccer or football.
 The second part of the project would add additional practice facilities to the site at a later date.

 The work would include raising the field, adding irrigation, lighting and fencing it.
 Clearwater For Youth is also giving $25,000 to help pay for the project.